YOU WILL NEED:

 - E-Mail Address

-If you cannot transmit the photographs electronically, mail them with your wither tracing to:
+If you cannot e-mail your wither tracing and photographs, you can mail them to:

 EQUESTRIAN IMPORTS, Inc.